TradeMonster Review 2015: Commissions, Fees, and Minimum Deposit

 TradeMonster Review Summary

 In the beginning of 2015 TradeMonster completed merger with another discount brokerage house - Optionshouse.
-TradeMonster brand will soon be discontinued.
+TradeMonster brand is now discontinued.
 For

 TradeMonster offers powerful, browser-based trading tools especially beneficial for options traders.
 The firm provides very good pricing for